Skip to main content

 If a doctor prescribes a pain medicine, stimulant, or CNS depressant, follow the directions exactly.
 Also be sure to:

-• Keep all doctor's appointments.
-Your doctor will want you to visit often so he or she can see how well the medicine is working for you and adjust the dose or change the medication as needed.
+• Go to all doctor's visits.
+Your doctor will want you to visit often so they can see how well the medicine is working for you and adjust the dose or change the medicine as needed.

 • Make a note of the effects the drug has on your body and emotions, especially in the first few days as your body gets used to it.
 Tell your doctor about these.